I'm scared about the future of English football. The World XI line-up should be a wake-up call to Premier League footballers.

 Eleven players based in Spain, none in England, Germany or Italy.
 That’s an 11-0 hiding.

-I love our league.
-For its drama and excitement.
-You won't see better games this weekend anywhere in Europe than Arsenal versus Manchester City and Manchester United against Liverpool.
+excitement.
+You won't see better games this weekend anywhere in Europe

 I'm convinced we still have the best league, but it seems we don't have the best players.